harness/developer-hub/docs/platform/monitored-service.md

 ## Create a monitored service at project level

-When you create a monitored service at the Project Level, it becomes accessible across all the three modules: CD, SRM, and CET.
+When you create a monitored service at the Project Level, it becomes accessible across all three modules: CD, SRM, and CET.

 To create a monitored service at the project level: